 A renowned actor, torn between the London stage and Hollywood, and the sharp but awkward teenager who idolizes him, challenge each other’s hopes and fears amidst the chaos of a sci-fi convention in 1988.

-It’s well known that Patrick Stewart wasn’t a huge fan, to say the least, of being involved in Star Trek during the first season or two.
-He hated being referred “unknown Shakespearian actor,” and felt that the show was beneath what he really hoped to be doing on stage.
-Stuck in an Elevator with Patrick Stewart depicts him at that point in his life, as he finds himself – as you could could guess – suck in an elevator with a Trekkie named Daniel.
+It’s well known that Patrick Stewart wasn’t the biggest fan of being involved in Star Trek during the first season or two.
+He hated being referred to as an “unknown Shakespearian actor,” and felt that the show was beneath what he really hoped to accomplish as an actor.
+Stuck in an Elevator with Patrick Stewart depicts the actor at that point in his life, as he finds himself – as you could could guess – suck in an elevator with a Trekkie named Daniel.
 Daniel, like many of us, sees Star Trek as so much more than an escapist fantasy as Stewart himself once saw it.
 He finds hope and inspiration from the stories in Trek and sees the optimism as something powerful enough to pull us from the darker corners of his life.